Green Data Center Solutions

 Free Air Cooling

 One of the more innovative yet simplistic green data center technologies is the use of free air cooling systems.
-Rather than using an energy-intensive central air conditioning unit to cool the air in the data center, free air cooling uses the exterior air to cool the environment.
-This air is still filtered and controlled for moisture, but no additional temperature conditioning is applied.
-Obviously, this is only useful for data centers in colder temperatures, but it still exists as an energy-efficient way to manage excess heat generated by data center operations.
+Rather than using an energy-intensive central AC unit to cool the data centers, “free air cooling” uses the outside air to cool the environment.
+Free air cooling filters and control air for moisture, but does not apply extra air conditioning.
+This is only useful for data centers in colder temperatures.
+Even so, it still exists as an energy-efficient way to manage excess heat generated by data center operations.

 Reusing Waste Heat

-Now that you have a better understanding of how sustainable data center technologies are reshaping the landscape, you can make an even more informed decision about where you choose to host your important data.
+With a better understanding of how sustainable data center technologies are reshaping the landscape, you can make an even more informed decision about green web hosting solutions.

 Experience the Power of a Dedicated Server